splunk/public-o11y-docs/get-started/o11y-trial.rst

 * Use the sample data in a pre-instrumented environment (Hipster shop).
 * Use your own data by instrumenting your applications with OpenTelemetry.

-For an introduction to Splunk Observability Cloud products, see :ref:`welcome`.
+For an introduction to Splunk Observability Cloud products, see :ref:`overview`.

 For information about how to use these products together to address real-life scenarios, see :ref:`get-started-scenario`.